 standards relating to fire doors and their installation as well as publications and best practice guidelines.

 Too many times ‘repairs’ such as holes and voids covered with push plates and signs are clearly not acceptable!
-Suitable fire rated components must always be used and sufficient intumescent protection must be maintained.
+Suitable fire-rated components must always be used and sufficient intumescent protection must be maintained.
 A competent repair will not compromise the fire separation properties of the door if carried out by a certified fire professional.

-Sometimes it’s not possible to repair a fire door because damage to its integrity is so severe or the fire performance certification may limit scope for repairs and alterations.
+Sometimes it’s not possible to repair a fire door because damage to its integrity is so severe or the fire performance certification may limit the scope for repairs and alterations.

 The door’s fire performance data sheet must be consulted before attempting repairs otherwise this certification may be void.